 Songs eased the paddling and welcomed the whale to the village.
 The songs welcomed the returning hunters and praised the power that made it all possible.

-Makah Whaling History and Modern Times
+Whaling History & Modern Times

 The relationship between Makah and whales is very old.
 Ozette deposits dating from 2,000 years ago hold humpback and gray whale bones and barbs from harpoons.
 The relationship is also very recent.
-The Makah Tribe resumed whale hunting under international and domestic law, and on May 17, 1999 to harvest their first whale in 70 years.
+The Makah Tribe resumed whale hunting under international and domestic law, and on May 17, 1999 harvested their first whale in 70 years.